 E-470 is a toll road that forms a semicircular beltway along the eastern perimeter of the Denver metropolitan area.
-The 75 mile-per-hour toll road extends 47 miles from State Highway C-470 at I-25, to I-25 at Northwest Parkway, a toll road managed by a separate highway authority.
+The 75 mile-per-hour toll road extends 47 miles from State Highway C-470 at I-25 in Douglas County south of Denver, to I-25 at Northwest Parkway in Thornton.
 The toll road travels through three counties and five municipalities and provides easy access to Denver International Airport.